vsolanogo/eventmaster/README.md

 6. Explore the app at [http://localhost:3001/](http://localhost:3001/) in your preferred web browser.

 7. Admin user credentials are described in the .env file: Email - `ROOT_ADMIN_EMAIL`, Password - `ROOT_ADMIN_PASSWORD`.
 Admin profile will be created on initial start.
+Only user with admin rights can create new events manually.

 8. The Ticketmaster.com integration has been implemented, and the script is set to run every 6 hours.